nvms/prsm/packages/mesh/README.md

 # mesh

-Mesh is a command-based WebSocket server and client framework designed for scalable, multi-instance deployments.
-It uses Redis to coordinate connections, rooms, and metadata across servers, enabling reliable horizontal scaling.
-Mesh includes built-in ping/latency tracking, automatic reconnection, and a simple command API for clean, asynchronous, RPC-like communication.
+Mesh is a command-based WebSocket framework for real-time apps—whether you're running a single server or a distributed cluster.
+It uses Redis to coordinate connections, rooms, and shared state across instances, with built-in support for structured commands, latency tracking, and automatic reconnection.

 - [Quickstart](#quickstart)
   - [Server](#server)